Skip to Content

 Welcome to Alone With Books!

-The aim of this website is to provide quick and useful advice on books and reading.
+This website aims to provide quick and useful advice on books and reading.
 This ranges from summaries of books so you can decide whether you want to read them or learn more about the themes behind them; best of articles that detail the best books in a category or the best works by an author and tips on how to get the most out of your reading.

 We want to inspire you to read more books and get the most from your reading.
 Books are a brilliant source of knowledge as well as providing hours of entertainment and nourishment.
 This site will feed that and provide you with all the resources you need to enjoy your reading.